fairuzsafwan/deepMerge/README.md

 **2. Training the model from scratch**

 run the command below:
-- folderName = the name of the folder where the model will reside (eg. sampleModel)
+- modelName = the name of the folder where the model will reside (eg. sampleModel)
 - GPU = select a GPU to use from 0 to N (where N is the total number of GPUs available minus 1). set it to 0 if you only have one GPU (eg. 0)

-> sh train.sh folderName GPU
+> sh train.sh modelName GPU
 ```
 sh train.sh sampleModel 0
 ```